Frequently Asked Questions

 A: No, NEVER.
 Simply not worth the risk of having someone's un-monitored dog cause harm.

 I never allow dogs off leash unless we are in their own securely fenced yard.
 (I do not have a fenced property but DO have wonderful walking options.)

 A: Yes!
 I am insured through Pet Sitter Associates (www.petsitllc.com).
 If anything should happen during a visit, I will contact you immediately.
 Please note that pre-existing conditions are not covered by this insurance.

 Q: Are you pet first aid & CPR certified?

 A: Yes.
-I certified for pet first aid and CPR through a 3 hour in-person Pet Emergency Education class. and have the resources close at hand (https://petemergencyeducation.com/).
+I certified for pet first aid and CPR through a 3 hour in-person Pet Emergency Education class and renew as necessary to maintain my certification.
+I have the resources close at hand (https://petemergencyeducation.com/) and program your vet's information into my phone along with the most local emergency vet.
 If a situation arises that puts your pet's health in danger, I will use that knowledge to address the situation, and proceed to your vet, if necessary.
 You will be contacted immediately (once practical, of course) to let you know what is happening.
-The well being of your pet is very important to me!
+The wellbeing of your pet is very important to me!